Skip to content

 Introduction

-The Proto-Assembly (PASM) Language is a low-level language that is used to write programs for the DRRA-2 architecture.
+Proto-Assembly (PASM) Language is a low-level language used to write programs for the DRRA architecture.
 The language is designed to be simple and easy to understand, while still providing the necessary features to write complex programs.
-The Proto-Assembly Language are structured assembly language whose instructions are not yet been scheduled.
-It preserves control hierarchy but lack of timing information.
-This guide will provide an overview of the language and how to write programs in it.
-In this guide, you will learn about the syntax of the Proto-Assembly Language, and its constraints.
+Proto-Assembly Language are structured assembly language whose instructions are not yet scheduled.
+It encodes control hierarchy but lack of timing information.
+This guide will provide an overview of the language and how to use it to write programs.
+In this guide, you will learn about the syntax of Proto-Assembly, and its constraints.

 File Types